Controversial 'Abortion Reversal' Regimen Is Put To The Test

 If the change of heart comes in the first hour after she's swallowed that initial medicine, her doctor might help her induce vomiting.
 If she hasn't yet absorbed the first drug, the process may be stopped before it starts.

-The bigger question, and one for which the data are murkier, is this: What happens if a woman takes the first medicine, but never goes on to take misoprostol, the second drug in the regimen?
+The bigger question, and one for which the data are murkier, is: What happens if a woman takes the first medicine but never goes on to take misoprostol, the second drug in the regimen?

 According to the American College of Obstetrics and Gynecology, "as many as half of women who take only mifepristone continue their pregnancies."
 (If the pregnancy does continue, mifepristone isn't known to cause birth defects, ACOG notes.)

-In 2012, a San Diego physician named George Delgado said he'd hit upon a chemical way of stopping the abortion process with more certainty — a way to give more control to a woman who changed her mind.
+In 2012, a San Diego physician named George Delgado said he had hit upon a chemical way of stopping the abortion process with more certainty — a way to give more control to a woman who changed her mind.
 He called his protocol "abortion pill reversal."

 A family medicine physician, Delgado calls himself "pro-life," not anti-abortion.
 He says about a decade ago he got interested in the 24-hour window after a woman takes mifepristone but before she takes misoprostol.

 He'd received a call from a local activist who said a woman needed Delgado's help.
-She had swallowed the first pill in the abortion regimen, but had reconsidered and no longer wanted to end her pregnancy.
+She had swallowed the first pill in the abortion regimen but had reconsidered and no longer wanted to end her pregnancy.

 "People do change their minds all the time," Delgado says.